fredgrott/GWSAndroidReadMeTemplate/articles/mycodedevelopmentprocesses/README.md

 the application is built that covers both system and integration testing and regression testing.
 The purpose of this framework is to verify changes to the code do not break something that has already been implemented.

-## OOP Patterns and Compound Patterns
+##OOP Patterns and Compound Patterns

 The goal is decouple things so that we get areas of concerns that handle only what has been assigned to their area.
 While interface and abstract classes get used to assist in separating concerns, OOP Patterns and Compound Patterns and dependency injection tools such as dagger2 are also used.

-# Iteration
+##Iteration

 I use code repos in the form of Git repositories to store snapshots and assist me in producing daily and weekly milestone builds.
 Having to produce daily milestones assists me in breaking down a programming solution into small parts that have working code.

-# Mocking
+##Mocking

 At times it is useful to mock coding objects for testing.
 This usually occurs when the application has to access a 3rd party service through an API.
 This can be done in several different ways and I have Mockito, Dager2, etc at my disposal to choose which way to implement the mocks.
 Integration testing comes into play as the verification that the Mocks set up do in-fact mirror the actual access behavior to
 3rd party apis, etc.

-# Unit Testing
+##Unit Testing

 I use the Google Espresso Testing Kit to unit test android native java applications along with such accessories as asertj for android.
-As I stated beofre in this docuemnt, the testing framework for the Android native java application under development is implemented and built over time concurrently with the android native java application.
+As I stated before in this document, the testing framework for the Android native java application under development is implemented and built over time concurrently with the android native java application.
 That assists in the maintenance of the application code as your start-up decides to build new versions with new features.

-# Unofficial OEM Bug Device Database
+##Unofficial OEM Bug Device Database

 I maintain an informal OEM Bug Device Database that assists me in developing coding workarounds for bugs.
 It is smaller than it used to be as Google has improved their